 Generally speaking, skiing is easier to learn, but harder to master whereas snowboarding is harder to learn, but easier to master.
 However, if you’re familiar with in-line skates, ice skating, or water skiing, then you can expect some of those skills to translate to a baseline proficiency in snow skiing.
 And the same holds true for skateboarding, wakeboarding, and surfing — they are all experiences that are helpful when learning how to snowboard.

-That said, there are some fundamental differences which are unique to snow-sliding sports, so you can expect to feel a certain level of uncomfortability.
+That said, there are some fundamental differences that are unique to snow-sliding sports, so you can expect to feel a certain level of uncomfortability.
 For example, when you’re surfing, you steer with your front foot while keeping your weight on your back foot, which is the exact opposite of snowboarding.
-While there are other differences, the most important thing is to maintain a beginner’s mindset as you progress through your learning, as overconfidence is often the cause of injury.
+While there are other differences, the most important thing is to maintain a beginner’s mindset as you progress through your learning, as overconfidence can lead to serious injury.

 If it’s your first time, we highly recommend booking ski or snowboard lessons for a few reasons.
 An instructor will teach you the basics and help you build good habits on the slopes, while providing real-time feedback to help you improve more quickly.
 That means you’ll find your flow and reach a rhythm sooner rather than later, and that’s when the real fun begins.
 When you can concentrate less on the mechanics of what you’re doing and more on the feeling that it provides, you begin to relax and realize a deeper sense of satisfaction.